The FT1000MP automatic aerial switch

-I used open chassis relays bought at a junk sale rather than proper RF relays.
+I used open chassis relays bought at a radio rally rather than proper RF relays.
 It is proposed to remote mount these relays in a weatherproof box nearer the mast to reduce the number of coax cables coming back to the shack at some point in the future.

 Yaesu Band Data Connector